 Why Doesn’t God Use Me Like He Uses Others?
 (Numbers 10:10-12)

-Have you ever felt jealous over how God seems to use others more than you?
-This frustration is nothing new.
-In Numbers 11, the people are back to their grumbling ways.
+Have you ever felt jealous of how God seems to use others more than you?
+This frustration is nothing new, but there is something you can do.

 Numbers 10:10-12